Pyari Mona: Plot

-After moving from Karachi to Lahore, Mona does a number of jobs and now looks for another after quitting the previous one, despite hailing from an affluent family.
-She wants to do job for her passion but her mother doesn't like it and wants her to marry with a suitable guy.
-His father however supports her decision.
+After moving from Karachi to Lahore, Mona does a number of jobs despite hailing from an affluent family and then looks for another after quitting the previous one.
+She wants to work as her passion but her mother doesn't like it and wants her to marry a suitable guy and is also worried due to her overweight.
+Her father however supports her through thick and thin and ensures she helps when she decides to come back to Karachi and start a business here.